Attention-Seeker: Dynamic Self-Attention Scoring for Unsupervised Keyphrase Extraction: Methodology

 \section{Methodology}

 In this section, we introduce our proposed method, Attention-Seeker.
 It consists of four main steps: (1) Generation of candidate phrases using Part-of-Speech (POS) sequences.
 (2) Extraction of Self-Attention Maps (SAMs).
 (3) Estimation of a vector of attention scores from the most relevant SAMs.
 (4) Scoring the importance of each candidate phrase based on these attention scores.
-Our method extends SAMRank \citep{samrank} by proposing a new approach for estimating the vector of attention scores from all the SAMs (step 3), rather than relying on the manual selection of a single SAM (parameter tuning).
+The main contribution of our method lies in step 3, where we propose a novel approach to estimate the vector of attention scores by identifying and exploiting information from the most relevant SAMs.